Josh-Tracy/tfe-ansible-install/README.md

 ## Setup - Install Files and TLS Certificates

 A variable named `files_on_system` determines if files will be copied from the control node (where you run Ansible from) to the TFE node or not.
 When set to `false` the playbook will look in `roles/copy-files/files/` for the install files such as the install.sh, license.rli, airgap, and replicated.tar.gz file. and copy them to the remote TFE node.
-It will also do the same for TLS certifiactes.
+It will also do the same for TLS certificates.
 If set to `true` then you must have the files already placed in the `tfe_installer_dir` and `tfe_license_path` you provided in `group_vars/tfe.yaml` and certificates placed in the `tfe_config_dir`.

 ## Setup - Populate Input Variables

-Go through the availalbe input variables in `group_vars/tfe.yaml` and configure them to match your desired install.
+Go through the available input variables in `group_vars/tfe.yaml` and configure them to match your desired install.

 ## Running the Playbook - Standalone TFE server

 Once you are ready to install TFE run the command `ansible-playbook -i hosts.yaml install.yaml`.
 Time to complete will vary based on type of install (airgap vs online), network connections, and compute resources.
 Airgap installs take the longest if you have to copy the .airgap bundle to the remote host.

-Once the playbook is complete, Ansible should return a debug message similiar to:
+Once the playbook is complete, Ansible should return a debug message similar to:

 ```json
             "To continue the installation, visit the following URL in your browser:",